wangheyu/Optimization/README.md

 # Optimization
-A teaching demonstration of the Numerical Optimization course.
+A teaching demonstration for the Numerical Optimization course.